Bikin-Creative/Lineux-Toolchanger/CAD/README.md

 # Printed Parts
 Ensure the printed parts are printed without any warping to ensure proper and perfectly aligned components during installation.

-It is recommended to do a test print on a small part for fitting and tolerance measurement before commiting to the full printed parts.
+It is recommended to do a test print on a small part for fitting, material shrinkage and tolerance measurement before commiting to the full printed parts.

 Recommended slicer settings are as follows (Props to Voron team):
 ```